zenclike/Zen/README.md

 * library io
- printw :: prints a string literal printr :: prints a string variable printd :: prints a integer variable deftxt :: defines a file variable name txt :: reads the text file and checks if file does not exists getlnf :: reads a line from the file and set the content to a string variable
+ printw :: prints a string literal printr :: prints a string variable printd :: prints an integer variable printf :: prints a float variable deftxt :: defines a file variable name txt :: reads the text file and checks if file does not exists getlnf :: reads a line from the file and set the content to a string variable